 Alcohol may provide a temporary escape from stress, but the long-term effects of stress drinking increase anxiety.
 Eventually, a person who uses alcohol to manage stress will require alcohol just to keep anxiety at bay.

 Alcohol is a depressant that slows the central nervous system’s processing and other brain functions.
 When a person drinks alcohol with high levels of stress hormones in his or her bloodstream, the alcohol may provide temporary relief, but it doesn’t help the body flush the stress hormones naturally.

-This leads to the following symptoms:
+Mixing stress and alcohol also leads to the following symptoms:

 - Over time, alcohol use alters brain chemistry and other bodily functions.
 These issues cause more stress, increasing the desire for alcohol.